Tousiath/DeepFake_Detection_LSTM/README.md

 **Flask Application**
-This directory contains the Flask-based web application.
+It includes the files for Flask-based web application.
 Users can upload videos, which are then processed by the LSTM model to classify them as real or fake, with results displayed on the web interface.

 ### 3. System Architecture